Master-Data-Management-and-Curation/Thesis_Code/cnr-imm.ct/FE-SEM_Workflow/README.md

 - `extract_metadata.py`: Extracts and structures metadata from SEM TIFF image files.
 - `generate_nexus.ipynb`: (Notebook) Final processing for Nexus file generation (details inside notebook).

+The output and input files in this directories contains mock\test data, just for the purpose of showing how the workflow performs.

 ## Directory Structure

 ```